-The organisation's structure, its business and its supply chains;
+The organisation's structure, business and supply chains

-CBRE Group, Inc. (NYSE:CBRE), a Fortune 500 and S&P 500 company headquartered in Dallas, is the world's largest commercial real estate services and investment firm (based on 2021 revenue).
-The company has more than 100,000 employees (excluding affiliates) and serves real estate investors and occupiers through more than 530 offices (excluding affiliates) worldwide.
+CBRE Group, Inc. (NYSE:CBRE), a Fortune 500 (rank 135) and S&P 500 company headquartered in Dallas, is the world's largest commercial real estate services and investment firm (based on 2022 revenue).
+The company has approximately 115,000 employees (excluding affiliates) and serves real estate investors and occupiers in more than 100 countries.
 CBRE offers a broad range of integrated services, including facilities, transaction and project management; property management; investment management; appraisal and valuation; property leasing; strategic consulting; property sales; mortgage services and development services.

-In CBRE's UK business activities the following trading entities are covered by this statement:
+In CBRE's UK business, the following trading entities are covered by this statement: